zackstout/beatles-songwriting/README.md

 ### (e) bVII (e.g. Bb)

 - (p.
-223) The most important "borrowed chord", perhaps of the whole book.
+223) **The most important "borrowed chord", perhaps of the whole book.**
 - The chord has many functions.
+- (Note how we see it show up immediately in next chapter, as Mixolydian character chord.)0

 #### bVII as a 'pre-dominant': fueling the V7

-- 🎵 All my loving ("I'll always be trueeee...")
+- ✅ All my loving ("I'll always be trueeee...", opening verse)
 - (p.
 224) voice leading
-- 🎵 Help! ('Won't you please please help me?', end of chorus)
+- ✅ Help! ('and i do appreciate you being round...', middle of chorus)
 - (p.
 226) bVII-V7 move, Dock of the Bay.

 #### bVII and the Four-Chord Turnaround

 - I-bVII-IV-V
-- 🎵 The Night Before
+- ✅ The Night Before, opening verse
-- 🎵 Another Girl: I-bVII-I-IV7
+- ✅ Another Girl: I-bVII-I-IV7, opening verse
-- 🎵 The Word: I-bVII-bIII-IV
+- ✅ The Word: I-bVII-bIII-IV, 0:30, "In the beginning, i misunderstood..."

 #### The Cycle of Fifths revisited - the sharp and flat side of 'Lovely Rita'

 - Ah, yes, finally we open it up without 'cheating' at the vii, and truly go all the way around... "to the flat side".
 - We do so by starting on one side, descending through tonic, to other side.
-- 🎵 Lovely Rita
+- ✅ Lovely Rita
-- vi-ii-V-I-VI-bVII-bIII
+- vi-ii-V-I-VI-bVII-bIII, chorus into verse, neat!
-- 🎵 Every day (Buddy holly, covered by Beatles), shows we can extend to bVI, heading to V.
+- ✅ Everyday (Buddy holly, covered by Beatles), shows we can extend to bVI, heading to V, start at 0:32

 #### The Power of the bVII-I 'major rock' cadence

-- 🎵 A Hard Day's night ("I've been working, like a dog...")
+- ✅ A Hard Day's night ("I've been working, like a dog...")
-- 🎵 Help! ("help in any way..")
+- ✅ Help! ("help in any way.."), passing chord
 - You really got me (the kinks), born to be wild, my generation (the who)
-- 🎵 We Can work it out ("talking til i can't go on..")
+- ✅ We Can work it out ("talking til i can't go on..")

 #### Reconceiving the bVII-I cadence: the 'Reverse Dominant Minor Substitution'

-- 🎵 Hello Goodbye, revisited, nice to see both examples, the bVI-for-iv and the bVII-I.
+- ✅ Hello Goodbye, revisited, nice to see both examples, the bVI-for-iv and the bVII-I, 0:27-0:36
 - **'Given a minor chord, we can substitute a dominant seventh chord a fourth higher.'**
 - (p.
 235) Just as bVI is relative major of phantom iv, bVII9 is a reverse dominant minor sub of iv.
+- That is, both of those chords share many notes with the phantom iv chord.

 #### Theory interlude

+- (I feel like this hasn't sunk in yet...)
 - **The bVII and v are relative major and minor.**
 - **Just like vi and I, ii and IV, and iv and bVI.**
 - Examples in C:
-  - Am and C
+  - Am and C (vi => I)
-  - Dm and F
+  - Dm and F (ii => IV)
-  - Gm and Bb
+  - Gm and Bb (v => bVII)
-  - Fm and Ab
+  - Fm and Ab (iv => bVI)
 - Multiple options for harmonizing a tricky b7 note in melody:
   - Turn I to I7
   - Throw in a v